cosmos/cosmos/whitepaper.md

 responsible for co-ordinating software updates and parameter changes.
-Though BitShares achieves high performance (100k tx/s, 1s latency) in ideal conditions, it is subject to double spend attacks by malicious witnesses which fork the blockchain without suffering an explicit economic punishment - a problem referred to as "nothing-at-stake".
-BitShares attempts to mitigate the problem somewhat by allowing transactions to reference block hashes.
+Though BitShares achieves high performance (100k tx/s, 1s latency) in ideal conditions, it is subject to double spend attacks by malicious witnesses which fork the blockchain without suffering an explicit economic punishment -- it suffers from the "nothing-at-stake" problem.
+BitShares attempts to mitigate the problem by allowing transactions to refer to recent block hashes.
 Additionally, stakeholders can remove or replace misbehaving witnesses on a daily basis, though this does nothing to explicitly punish a double-spend attack that was successful.